 Diversifying Talent in Quantum Computing

-With British Columbia emerging as a leader in quantum computing, this project will work with Indigenous education leaders to ensure that young people are aware of the career opportunities presented by this revolutionary technology.
+With British Columbia emerging as a leader in quantum computing, this project will work with K-12 and Indigenous education leaders to ensure that young people are aware of the career opportunities presented by this revolutionary technology.

 Partner Co-investment - $245K

 The field of quantum computing is exploding with the power to solve our most challenging problems, those that the computers of today cannot tackle.
 The demand for talent in this emerging field is already high and Canada needs to address this or risk being left behind.